ShahiW/model-deployment-tutorial/README.md

 The aim of this repo is to give you a small introduction into creating an API for deploying a ML model.

 ## Getting started
-Don't clone this repository.
-It's a template: create your own repository.

 One way to deploy a model is to use it as a API endpoint.
 For example using the [`fastapi`](https://fastapi.tiangolo.com/) framework.
 Let's start with the question what an API is.